CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

     ○ For the project, we will use prisma since its developing experience is good, even though its a newer ORM than other market options, it can attend what we need

+      ■ npx prisma migrate dev reminder: When running this command, initially, it will create a .env file with a DATABASE_URL key simply saying a db file will be created as a file, and where our this dbfile is going to be stored.
+        □ Along with this, it will run the migration created on the db and prompt the name for us to insert the update we just did, for example, in a user creation we name the migration as 'criar tabela usuarios', for example, to store this change.

   ● Centralize a single access point in the front-end

     ○ In the front-end, the instructor likes to create, in the front-end folder, a .env, insert a variable NEST_PUBLIC_API_URL